cncf-tags/container-device-interface/CONTRIBUTING.md

 the section below we ask that the following guidelines be considered when opening, reviewing, and merging pull requests.

-* No one should merge their own code or code from their own organzation
+* No one should merge their own code or code from their own organization
 * Reviewers should included people from an organization that is not your own
 * If no changes have been requested by other reviewers the (last) reviewer merges the pull request on approval